citp/ott-tracking/roku/README.md

 First, edit `start_arpspoof.sh`.
 Replace `10.0.0.1` with the IP address of your router.
-Replace `10.0.0.13` with th eIP address of your Roku TV.
+Replace `10.0.0.13` with the IP address of your Roku TV and replace `eth0` with your iface name.
 Run `start_arpspoof.sh`.

 Second, edit `start_pcap.sh`.
 Replace `10.0.0.13` with the IP address of your Roku TV.
 Replace `b8:27:eb:63:ef:53` with the MAC address of